House GOP Campaign Arm Says It Was Hacked During The 2018 Election Cycle

 "Party officials would not say when the hack began or who was behind it, although they privately believe it was a foreign agent due to the nature of the attack," the Politico report said.

-The hacking was first detected in April, but top GOP officials, including House Speaker Paul Ryan, R-Wis., and House Majority Leader Kevin McCarthy, R-Calif., weren't notified about the attack until Monday, when Politico reporters began asking questions about the compromise.
+The breach was detected in April, but the hackers penetrated the system a few months before that, a person familiar with the investigation told NPR.
+Those behind the hack are very sophisticated based on the tactics and methods they used, the person said.

-It wasn't immediately clear who might be responsible for the cyberattack, but news followed months of increased preparations by the government to defend against foreign influence in America's democracy.
+Top GOP officials, including House Speaker Paul Ryan, R-Wis., and House Majority Leader Kevin McCarthy, R-Calif., weren't notified about the attack until Monday, when Politico reporters began asking questions about the compromise.

-The Washington Post reported that the intruder was "sophisticated, based on their tactics and methods," and the intrusion "was clearly designed to hide the tracks of who it was."
+It wasn't immediately clear who might be responsible for the cyberattack, but the news followed months of increased preparations by the government to defend against foreign influence in America's democracy.

-The House Democrats' campaign arm, the Democratic Congressional Campaign Committee, along with the Democratic National Committee and Hillary Clinton's presidential campaign were also hacked during the 2016 cycle.
+The House Democrats' campaign arm, the Democratic Congressional Campaign Committee, along with the Democratic National Committee and Hillary Clinton's presidential campaign, also were hacked during the 2016 cycle.

 Prosecutors say Russian military intelligence officers pilfered sensitive material with the aim of releasing it to embarrass Democrats.
-So far, there doesn't appear to have been any release of data taken in the intrusion of Republicans' campaign operation.
+So far, there doesn't appear to have been any release of data taken in this year's intrusion of Republicans' campaign operation.

 President Trump taunted Democrats for the 2016 cyberattacks, arguing that Republicans had stronger security measures in place.